Glossary

 Real-world examples include:

-1. Customer Support Automation: Companies can download a pre-trained language model like BERT via the Transformers library and fine-tune it on their specific customer interaction data to build intelligent chatbots capable of understanding and responding to user queries effectively.
+1. Customer Support Automation: Companies can download a pre-trained language model via the Transformers library and fine-tune it on their specific customer interaction data to build intelligent chatbots capable of understanding and responding to user queries effectively.

 2. Content Moderation: Social media platforms utilize models from Hugging Face for tasks like sentiment analysis or toxic comment detection, often fine-tuning models to understand platform-specific nuances and slang.
+This is crucial for maintaining platform safety and addressing issues like algorithmic bias.

 Hugging Face vs. Ultralytics